RxDSoftware/cra-template-ts-mui-sass/README.md

 This is a basic [Create React App](https://github.com/facebook/create-react-app) template that allows for the use of TypeScript, Sass & Material UI.

-Use the template by the follow command `npx create-react-app my-app --template ts-mui-sass`.
+Use the template by the follow command `npx create-react-app my-app --template @rxdsoftware/ts-mui-sass`.

 Created & Maintained by RxD Software LLC.